devsoc-unsw/structs.sh/README.md

 # Data Structures and Algorithms
-A collection of COMP2521 tutorial problems, my own examples and implementations of classic data structures and their algorithms in C.
+A collection of implementations of classic data structures and their algorithms in C for COMP2521.
 Link to past practice questions <a href="https://tymotex.github.io/DataStructures/">here</a>

 ## Table of Contents
 - [Interactive BST](#interactive-bst)